Meatpacking plants are repeat offenders of child exploitation- FreedomUnited.org

 Legislative rollbacks compounding the need for action!

 Simultaneously, there has been a concerning push to weaken child labor protections in several U.S. states.
 Proposals to allow younger teens to work longer hours in hazardous environments jeopardize hard-won labor rights.
 These legislative efforts risk legitimizing exploitation and increasing the prevalence of unsafe work conditions for children.
-The findings in this story, which document years of unlawful practices, starkly contrast with such legislative rollbacks, highlighting the potential consequences of eroding protections.
+The findings in this story, compounded with such legislative rollbacks, highlight the potential consequences of eroding protections.

 This investigation is a wake-up call for policymakers, businesses, and the public.
 The findings show that without strong enforcement and a commitment to upholding labor laws, children will continue to be exploited in dangerous industries.